briandiloreto/AtomicViz/README.md

 * **Graph item actions**
     * Collapse and expand a graph item using the arrow icons at its top-right
-    * Remove a file or group by clicking the trash icon at its top-left
+    * Remove a file or group by clicking the trash icon at its top-left.
+Note that files and folder groups cannot be removed in a "function" graph.
+Convert the "function' graph to a "files" graph to customize it.
     * Hide unwanted graph items by selecting them and clicking the buttton _**Visible: Hide**_ in the **Visible** toolbar
     * Click a graph item to toggle its selection state.
 To select multiple graph items, check the checkbox _**"Selection: Multi"**_